On this page

 The desktop app makes one routine first-party network call:

 - Auto-update check.
-Kadro is signed and notarized and uses the Tauri updater to check for new versions hourly and on launch.
+Kadro uses the Tauri updater to check for new versions hourly and on launch.
 The update check fetches a manifest from a Kadro-controlled endpoint hosted on Cloudflare.
-To do that, the request necessarily exposes your IP address, your installed app version, and basic OS and architecture information (for example, macOS version and whether you are on Apple Silicon or Intel).
+To do that, the request necessarily exposes your IP address, your installed app version, and basic OS and architecture information (for example, your operating-system version and CPU architecture).
 We use this only to serve the correct update artifact and to understand which versions are still in active use.
 We do not tie this request to your account.

 Crash and diagnostic data.
 The app does not collect crash reports or telemetry by default.
 If we add this in the future, it will be opt-in, scrubbed of file paths and prompt content, and used only to fix bugs.